 Territories have a specific advantage to address the complexity of challenges set by the interplay between science and society.
-Indeed, local stakeholders have an intimate knowledge of the physical territorial setting and local ecology, i.e. of the complex relationships between cultural, social, economic and political actors, of the local dynamics, history, expectations and requirements, as well as of specific concerns.
+Indeed, local stakeholders have an intimate knowledge of the physical territorial setting and local ecology, i.e. of the complex relationships between cultural, social, economic, and political actors, of the local dynamics, history, expectations, and requirements, as well as of specific concerns.

 The European Commission has been supporting the Responsible Research and Innovation (RRI) approach since 2011.
-RRI aims to encourage societal actors to work together during the whole research and innovation (R&I) cycle to align R&I and their outcomes with the values, needs and expectations of society.
+RRI aims to encourage societal actors to work together during the whole research and innovation (R&I) cycle to align R&I and their outcomes with the values, needs, and expectations of society.

 RRI and the territories

 Within the 2018-2020 period, under Horizon 2020, DG Research and Innovation of the European Commission placed a strong focus on supporting the application of Responsible Research and Innovation approach in territories.
-Following three consecutive calls for proposals, a rich portfolio of projects were supported by Horizon 2020.
-These projects aimed at integrating the RRI approach in regional policymaking, such as spatial planning, land-use and coastal planning, urban development activities, energy transition, healthy ageing, smart specialisation, to mention just a few policy areas.
-An important aspect of these projects was close collaboration with the territorial Quadruple Helix Stakeholders, and particularly mobilisation of citizens, irrespective of their age, gender, ethnicity and socioeconomic background.
+Following three consecutive calls for proposals, a rich portfolio of projects was supported by Horizon 2020.
+These projects aimed at integrating the RRI approach in regional policymaking, such as spatial planning, land-use, and coastal planning, urban development activities, energy transition, healthy ageing, smart specialisation, to mention just a few policy areas.
+An important aspect of these projects was close collaboration with the territorial Quadruple Helix Stakeholders, and particularly mobilisation of citizens, irrespective of their age, gender, ethnicity, and socioeconomic background.

-RRI-LEADERS Policy Conference will bring together diverse participants from across Europe: project partners in ongoing or recently completed RRI-focused projects – RRI-LEADERS, RIPEET, WBC-INCO.NET, TetRRIS, TeRRItoria, ENTRANCES, stakeholders from the city of Sofia (Bulgaria), the region of Western Macedonia (Greece), the municipality of Thalwil (Switzerland), the city of Sabadell (Catalonia, Spain), RRI policy supporters, regional development agencies, business and industry associations, decision-makers in STI at different levels of governance (local, regional, national), as well as representatives of the Research Executive Agency of the European Commission, DG Research and Innovation, the Committee of the Regions (list not exhaustive).
+RRI-LEADERS Policy Conference brought together diverse participants from across Europe: project partners in ongoing or recently completed RRI-focused projects – RRI-LEADERS, RIPEET, WBC-INCO.NET, TetRRIS, ENTRANCES, stakeholders from the city of Sofia (Bulgaria), the region of Western Macedonia (Greece), the municipality of Thalwil (Switzerland), the city of Sabadell (Catalonia, Spain), RRI policy supporters, regional development agencies, business and industry associations, decision-makers in STI at different levels of governance (local, regional, national), as well as representatives of the Research Executive Agency of the European Commission, DG Research and Innovation, the Committee of the Regions (list not exhaustive).